Skip to main content

 What's the difference between a raw lead and a qualified lead?

-Raw leads include all leads that have contacted your business, regardless of whether or not they are a high-quality lead.
-Qualified leads are potential customers that have been qualified manually, through Keypad Scoring.
+Raw leads include all leads that have contacted your business, regardless of whether or not they are high-quality leads.
+Qualified leads are potential customers who have been qualified manually through Keypad Scoring.
 Your cost per qualified lead totals will always be higher because qualified leads are further down the sales funnel, resulting in fewer total leads captured.

 Why does my data for today look incorrect?

-Google has a 48-hour window where the data we’re pulling from the Google Ads API might not be correctly attributed.
+Google has a 48-hour window where the data we pull from the Google Ads API might be incorrectly attributed.
 This means that if you're looking at reports for the previous two days, you will likely see what appears to be "unsettled" data with incorrect attribution.
 After 48 hours, all the data should match the correct campaign attributions.
 We recommend waiting 48 hours for accurate reporting on your Google Ads CPL.

 Read more about Google's data freshness policy.